mittsh/yclist/list.md

 ViaCycle creates advanced bicycle sharing technology that allows easy deployment and administration.

-## Vidly /
+## Vidly / Fliggo

 * URL: [N.A.](N.A.)
-* Batch: Fliggo
+* Batch: S08
-* Status: Active
+* Status: Dead

-S08 Dead  Vidly, formerly known as TwitVid (or Twitvid.io), wants to be the easiest way to share video on the web.
+Vidly, formerly known as TwitVid (or Twitvid.io), wants to be the easiest way to share video on the web.

 ## Vidpresso